HazardousPeach/hazardouspeach.github.io/_posts/2017-07-22-herbgrind-6-lets-get-real.md

 these two parts (a way to create and manipulate shadow values, and a way to move them around), we can track the entire execution of the program.
-When it's finally done, wherever it puts the result, we'll find an exact result in the cooresponding shadow location.
+When it's finally done, wherever it puts the result, we'll find an exact result in the cooresponding shadow temporary.

 That's pretty much it for the Real Machine!
 With these parts, we can get the (almost) exactly correct result, and we can compare it to the